 “[i]n general, the writers saw rival Christian sects and, of course, the Jews as the real enemy to be challenged and defeated.
 The Arabs, by contrast, could be tolerated and even manipulated to serve sectarian ends.”

-As for alleged forced conversions, once again, the historical facts are far less sensational than the ludicrous assertions of Chick.
+As for alleged “forced” conversions, once again, the historical facts are far less sensational than Chick’s ludicrous assertions.
 As Kennedy states:

 “[t]he Islamization and Arabization that followed conquest over the next two or three centuries would not have occurred if political conquest had not already succeeded, but they were not a direct and inevitable consequence of that conquest.
 Instead, it was a gradual, almost entirely peaceful result of the fact that more and more people wanted to identify with and participate in the dominant culture of their time.”

 Given the historical evidence, what then can we conclude from the final analysis?
-Once again, Kennedy offers the bare facts and not the sensationalist and fear-mongering nonsense of Chick and the like:
+Once again, Kennedy offers the bare facts and not the sensationalist and fear-mongering nonsense of Chick and his fans:

 “[a] key element in the success of the conquests was the comparatively easy terms usually imposed on the conquered.
 Arab commanders were normally content to make agreements that protected the lives and properties of the conquered, including rights to their places of worship, in exchange for the payment of tribute and the promise that they would not help the enemies of the Muslims.
 Defeated defenders of cities that were conquered by force were sometimes executed, but there were few examples of wholesale massacres of entire populations.”

 So, we can relegate Chick’s asinine claims to the dustbin!